gerald5867/C-Reflective-Messages/README.md

 Reflective-Messages is an high performance C++ library that uses C++14 + template meta programming and preprocessor meta programming to create messages that support reflection..

+##Currently Only tested under Visual Studio 2017 with C++14 Mode Unit Tests will follow.

 ---
 My use cases for these messages:
 * MySQL tables and rows.